 Although Nixon expressed few regrets about his domestic record, the exceptions were notable.
 In 1989, I was invited to a dinner at Nixon’s New Jersey home with other journalists.
 I insisted that the first part of the conversation focus on Nixon’s domestic programs.
 He was visibly uncomfortable about defending them — Ronald Reagan, who had tried to cut back on many of these programs’ excesses, had just left office.
 But Nixon acknowledged some mistakes.
 Wage and price controls had distorted the economy and served as a precedent for harmful intervention by other presidents.

 Nixon also regretted declaring “we are all Keynesians now” as president, just at the time that economists were beginning to discredit Keynes’s precepts.
-His embrace of Keynesian theory led him to become the first president to submit a budget based on the theory that government should spend as if it were at full employment in an effort to bring about full employment, thereby sanctifying deficit spending as “acceptable.”
+His embrace of Keynesian theory led him to become the first president to submit a budget based on the theory that government should spend as if it were at full employment in an effort to bring about full employment, thereby sanctifying deficit spending as “acceptable.”#page#

 Another mistake that Nixon acknowledged was his decision, just before he faced voters for a second term in 1972, to support automatic cost-of-living adjustments (COLAs) for all Social Security recipients.
 He told me the change was justified at the time but made federal-budget restraint much more difficult when inflation accelerated later in the 1970s.